 So let’s make that all-important best weed eater purchasing decision a little easier, shall we?

-Below, we’ve put together the most comprehensive weed eater buying guide on the web, sharing not only our top pick of the best models currently on the market, but also explaining everything you need to know to ensure that you pick a wacker that’s well suited for you and your garden.
+Below, we’ve put together the most comprehensive weed eater buying guide on the web, sharing not only our top pick of the best models currently on the market, but also explaining everything you need to know to ensure that you pick a wacker or trimmer that’s well suited for you and your garden.

 - Why Buy a Weed Eater?